ADLIN100/project2/README.md

-# acknowledgement
+# acknowledgment

-Here are resources to the song:
+Here are resources for the song:

 - “We Are the Champions” song by Queen:
 https://www.youtube.com/watch?v=04854XqcfCY